Frequently Asked Questions

 - Online at chargemystreet.co.uk/invest (preferred method)

-- By cheque, made payable to Charge my Street Ltd., including a completed copy of the application form (final page of the share offer document).
+- By cheque, made payable to Charge My Street Ltd., including a completed copy of the application form (final page of the share offer document).
 Please send the cheque and the signed form to Charge My Street, Office 5-2-14, White Cross Business Park, Lancaster, LA1 4XQ.

 - By bank transfer to our dedicated Cumberland Building Society account (please include your surname in the transfer reference):